-New Employers.-During the first calendar year of your business, your taxes for the lookback period shall be treated as zero.
-Therefore, you are a monthly depositor for the first year of business (but see the \$100,000 One-Day Deposit Rule exception later).
+New employers.-During the first calendar year of your business, your taxes for the lookback period are considered to be zero.
+Therefore, you are a monthly depositor for the first year of business (but see the \$100,000 One-Day Deposit Rule exception below).

-Semiweekly Deposit Schedule Rule.-An employer is a semiweekly depositor for a calendar year if the total RRTA taxes during its lookback period were more than \$50,000.
-Under the semiweekly rule, amounts accumulated on payments made on Wednesday, Thursday, and/or Friday must be deposited by the following Wednesday.
+Semiweekly Deposit Schedule Rule.-You are a semiweekly depositor for a calendar year if the total RRTA taxes during the lookback period were more than \$50,000.
+Under the semiweekly rule, Tier I and Tier II taxes accumulated on payments made on Wednesday, Thursday, and/or Friday must be deposited by the following Wednesday.
 Amounts accumulated on payments made on Saturday, Sunday, Monday, and/or Tuesday must be deposited by the following Friday.

-Deposits on Banking Days Only.-If a deposit is required to be made on a day that is not a banking day, the deposit is considered to have been made timely if it is made by the close of the next banking day.
-In addition to Federal and State holidays, Saturdays and Sundays are treated as nonbanking days.
+Deposits on Banking Days Only.-If a deposit is required to be made on a day that is not a banking day, the deposit is considered timely if it is made by the close of the next banking day.
+In addition to Federal and state holidays, Saturdays and Sundays are treated as nonbanking days.
 For example, if a deposit is required to be made on Friday and Friday is not a banking day, the deposit will be considered timely if it is made by the following Monday.

-A special rule is provided for semiweekly depositors which allows these depositors at least 3 banking days to make a deposit.
-For example, if a semiweekly depositor has RRTA taxes accumulated for payments made on Friday and the following Monday is not a banking day, deposits made by the following Thursday would be considered timely (allowing 3 banking days to make the deposit).
+A special rule is provided for semiweekly depositors that allows these depositors at least 3 banking days to make a deposit.
+That is, if any of the 3 weekdays after the end of a semiweekly period is a banking holiday, they will have one additional banking day to deposit.
+For example, if a semiweekly depositor has RRTA taxes accumulated for payments made on Friday and the following Monday is not a banking day, the deposit normally due on Wednesday may be made on Thursday (allowing 3 banking days to make the deposit).

-\$500 Rule.-If an employer accumulates less than \$500 RRTA tax liability during a year, no deposits are required and this liability may be paid with the tax return for the year.
-However, if you are unsure that you will accumulate less than \$500, it would be prudent to deposit in accordance with the appropriate depositor rules.
-If you were to accumulate a liability of \$500 or more by the end of the year and failed to make your deposits, you would be subject to deposit penalties.
+\$500 Rule.-If your total RRTA tax liability for the year is less than \$500, no deposits are required.
+Pay this tax with the Form CT-1.

+However, if you are unsure that you will accumulate less than \$500, deposit under the appropriate deposit rules so that you will not be subject to failure to deposit penalties.

-\$100,000 One-Day Deposit Rule.-If \$100,000 or more is accumulated on any day during a deposit period, it must be deposited by the next banking day, whether an employer is a monthly or semiweekly depositor.
+\$100,000 One-Day Deposit Rule.-If you accumulate \$100,000 or more on any day during a deposit period, it must be deposited by the next banking day, whether you are a monthly or semiweekly depositor.
 For monthly depositors, the deposit period is a calendar month.
 The deposit periods for a semiweekly depositor are Wednesday through Friday and Saturday through Tuesday.
 For purposes of the \$100,000 rule, do not continue accumulating RRTA tax liability after the end of a deposit period.
-For example, if a semiweekly depositor has accumulated a liability of \$95,000 on a Tuesday (of a Saturday-through-Tuesday accumulation period) and accumulated a \$10,000 liability on Wednesday, the \$100,000 one-day rule does not apply.
+For example, if a semiweekly depositor has accumulated a liability of \$95,000 on a Tuesday (of a Saturday-through-Tuesday deposit period) and accumulated a \$10,000 liability on Wednesday, the \$100,000 one-day rule does not apply.
+Thus, you must deposit \$95,000 by Friday and \$10,000 by the following Wednesday.